Collaboration • Knowledge • Leadership

 To be eligible, applicant/s must be in a designated lived experience worker role (including consumers and family/carers) currently employed at an approved Victorian government funded community mental health service.

-Applicants must have been in a designated lived experience role for at least 12 months.
+Applicants must have been in a designated lived experience or similar role for at least 12 months.

 In the organisations, group projects or initiatives stream, organisations can apply on behalf of their lived experience worker/s.
 All listed lived experience workers in the application must provide written consent in the proposal document.

 Please note, multiple applications cannot be made including the same lived experience worker/s.